 The Berne Convention for the Protection of Literary and Artistic Works was an international copyright aggreement that took effect in 1886.
 The United States joined in 1989.

 Acknowledging potential problems with orphan works, she believed that this was a matter for congressional rather than for judicial action.

 Dissenters were concerned about copyright powers

 Justice Stephen Breyer wrote a dissent joined by Justice Samuel Alito.
 Contrary to the aims of the copyright clause, Breyer did not believe this law provided writers with incentives to create any new works.
 He traced copyright statutes back to the Statute of Anne in 1710 and noted reservations among American Founders like Jefferson and Madison about the length of copyright protection.

 Breyer thought that American copyright laws were largely based on utilitarian considerations designed to focus on new production.
 The law at issue allowed restored copyright holders to impose fees that consumers previously got for free and raised administrative fees on potentially millions of works.

 Although agreeing that the law does not discriminate on the basis of subject matter, Sorrell v.
 IMS Health, Inc. (2011) had established that this did not exhaust First Amendment inquiry.
 By “restricting the use of previously available materials, reversing payment expectations; [and] rewarding rent-seekers at the public’s expense,” this law raises valid First Amendment issues, which are important enough for courts to scrutinize.

 Breyer expressed similar concerns about copyright powers and questioned the precedents cited in the majority opinion.
-He concluded that the government did not use the “least restrictive methods of compliance that the [Uruguay] Convention itself provides.”Send Feedback on this article
+He concluded that the government did not use the “least restrictive methods of compliance that the [Berne] Convention itself provides.”Send Feedback on this article